thisaaronm/t-mobile_s8_updates/README.md

 ## Description
 Got tired of checking my wife's phone every night for software updates, so I wrote this to do it for me.

-The last software update the T-Mobile S8 got was back on June 17, 2018.
-This will check the T-Mobile software update page for the section that references that date, as it is (currently) a single (ginormous) string containing all the updates.
-When a new update arrives, I **assume** that they'll update that section in a timely manner.
+The last software update the T-Mobile S8 received was on August 31, 2018.
+This will check the T-Mobile software update page for the section that references that date - it is a single, ginormous string containing all the updates.
+When a new update arrives, they appear to update that section in a timely manner.

-The `config.py` contains that section, which hasn't changed since June. `s8_update.py` will pull that section from the live site, compare it against the June block, and if there's a change, it'll send an email.
+The `config.py` contains that section, which hasn't changed since August. `s8_update.py` will pull that section from the live site, compare it against the `august31` var (the aforementioned block), and if there's a change, it'll send an email.
 If not, then it'll just check again the next time it runs.
-If using **cron**, I recommend the following, hourly check:
+If using **cron**, I recommend the following, hourly check (with redirection to log):

-`0 * * * * /path/to/t-mobile_s8_updates/s8_updates.py`
+`0 * * * * /path/to/t-mobile_s8_updates/s8_updates.py >> /path/to/t-mobile_s8_updates/s8_updates.log`

+This way, you have a log showing last run time and message, just in case for some reason the emails don't get fired off.

 ## How To